valenfiumana/valenfiumana/README.md

 <!-- About section -->

 ---
-✨ I'm a FullStack jr. Developer passionate about learning and chalenging myself constantly.
+✨ I'm a FullStack jr. developer passionate about learning and chalenging myself constantly.
-When I'm not coding or in class, you can find me geeking about cooking plant-based foods and going to the gym.

 <!-- code gif-->